 In order to ensure that visitor policy is applied successfully, you may request that all visitors first report to reception to check-in.
 At this point you could have visitors fill in a form establishing whether they are high risk, for instance if they have recently returned from travel abroad.
 You may also wish to screen for symptoms using temperature testing.

 A big part of enabling social distancing is to limit the number of people in any given space at once, and this applies just as much to visitors as employees.
 If possible, you should schedule visitors to prevent a rush, and you may wish to limit the number of visitors in any single group.

+By now, the benefits of masks are well known.
 On June 28, the CDC reissued their guidance on face masks, reiterating the importance of the role they play in preventing the spread of COVID-19.
 Any workplace mask policy you have in place should apply equally to visitors.
 If necessary, you should offer a free supply of masks to those who arrive without their own.

 Just as visitors should be obliged to abide by any workplace rules for mask-wearing, they should also be expected to follow any social distancing policy.
 Make sure all visitors know that they should maintain a distance of 6 feet from others whenever possible.
 If certain spaces or areas in your workplace have limits on occupancy or are off limits altogether, this should be made clear.

 For the duration of the pandemic, norms are changing.
 It might feel wrong to have a business meeting without handshakes, but for everyone’s safety this is best practice.

 When it comes to the safety of your employees and your community, businesses can’t afford to make mistakes.
 To help SMBs, Paycor is offering a free, downloadable COVID Visitor Policy template.

 Download COVID-19 Visitor Policy Template